DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 trainee = Trainee.new(provider: lead_partner.provider, state: :draft)
 ```

-Create a `draft` trainee for `lead_partner.provider` and have support agent to liaise with the provider to ensure the the details are correct, and the dates are correct.
+Create a `draft` trainee for `lead_partner.provider` and ask the support agent to liaise with the provider to ensure that the details are correct, and the dates are correct.

 May need overseeing from `draft` to `awarded`.